qingli411/eesrf-hpc-user-guide/hpc1/environment.md

 | `module unuse [path]`             | Remove path from `MODULEPATH`                                         |
 | --------------------------------- | --------------------------------------------------------------------- |

-Like many other command in Linux, you can use `man module` or `module --help` to find more instructions on how to use it.
+Like many other commands in Linux, you can use `man module` or `module --help` to find more instructions on how to use it.
 See also [here](https://lmod.readthedocs.io/en/latest/010_user.html) for a user guide for Lmod.

 ## Modules on this machine